mor0981/FixIt/README.md

 In the app you can see the reviews of the service providers that the customers gave.
 Anyone who has certain abilities can sign up and give the service they know.

+- The app was developed on the React Native platform
+- Database: Firebase

 Screenshot & Demo Video
 -----------------------